Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 * Add the git "remote" (this is your git repository hosting service to where you'll push changes, such as Bitbucket, GitHub or Gitlab):
     * **Example:** `git remote add origin https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-islandora.git`

-* Push the changes to the remote git repository on the "master" branch
+* Push the changes to the remote git repository on the "main" branch
-    * `git push -u origin master`
+    * `git push -u origin main`

 * Your Local install is now complete.